 This property typically applies to tools, instruments, moulds, raw materials and items embedded in a product.
 It implies that the presence of the object in question was a necessary condition for the action.
 For example, the activity of writing this text required the use of a computer.
 An immaterial thing can be used if at least one of its carriers is present.
 For example, the software tools on a computer.

-Another example is the use of a particular name by a particular group of people over some span to identify a thing, such as a settlement.
-In this case, the physical carriers of this name are at least the people understanding its use.

-- the writing of this scope note (E7) used specific object Nicholas Crofts' computer (E22) mode of use Typing Tool; Storage Medium (E55) - the people of Iraq calling the place identified by TGN '7017998' (E7) used specific object 'Quyunjig' (E44) mode of use Current; Vernacular (E55)

-Properties: P16.1 mode of use: E55 Type

-P17 was motivated by (motivated)

-Domain: Range: Subproperty of: Quantification: E7 Activity E1 CRM Entity E7 Activity.
+Examples: Properties: Another example is the use of a particular name by a particular group of people over some span to identify a thing, such as a settlement.
+In this case, the physical carriers of this name are at least the people understanding its use. the writing of this scope note (E7) used specific object Nicholas Crofts' computer (E22) mode of use Typing Tool; Storage Medium (E55) the people of Iraq calling the place identified by TGN '7017998' (E7) used specific object "Quyunjig" (E44) mode of use Current; Vernacular (E55) P16.1 mode of use: E55 Type P17 was motiv vated by (motivated) Domain: Range: E7 Activity E1 CRM Entity E7 Activity.
 P15 was influenced by (influenced): E1 CRM Entity many to many (0,n:0,n) Scope note: This property describes an item or items that are regarded as a reason for carrying out the E7 Activity.
-Examples: For example, the discovery of a large hoard of treasure may call for a celebration, an order from head quarters can start a military manoeuvre. the resignation of the chief executive (E7) was motivated by the collapse of SwissAir (E68). the coronation of Elizabeth II (E7) was motivated by the death of George VI (E69) P19 was intended use of (was made for): Domain: Range: Quantification: E7 Activity E71 Man-Made Thing many to many (0,n:0,n) Scope note: This property relates an E7 Activity with objects created specifically for use in the activity.
+Examples: For example, the discovery of a large hoard of treasure may call for a celebration, an order from head quarters can start a military manoeuvre. the resignation of the chief executive (E7) was motivated by the collapse of SwissAir (E68). the coronation of Elizabeth II (E7) was motivated by the death of George VI (E69) D40 Domain: ded use of (was made for): E7 Activity Range: Quantification: E71 Man-Made Thing many to many (0,n:0,n) Scope note: This property relates an E7 Activity with objects created specifically for use in the activity.
 Examples: This is distinct from the intended use of an item in some general type of activity such as the book of common prayer which was intended for use in Church of England services (see P101 had as general use (was use of)).
-Lady Diana Spencer's wedding dress (E71) was made for Wedding of Prince Charles and Lady Diana Spencer (E7) mode of use To Be Worn (E55) Properties: P19.1 mode of use: E55 Type P20 had speci fic purpose (was purpose of) Domain [.]
-E7 Activity
+Lady Diana Spencer's wedding dress (E71) was made for Wedding of Prince Charles and Lady Diana Spencer (E7) mode of use To Be Worn (E55) Properties: P19.1 mode of use: E55 Type P20 had specific purpose (was purpose of) Domain: E7 Activity Range: Quantification: E5 Event many to many (0,n:0,n)

-Domain: E7 Activity

-Range: E5 Event

-Quantification: many to many $(0,n:0,n)$